Pipeline Basics

 Details

-- Platform One requires 80% coverage across all code written by the team.
+- P1 requires 80% coverage across all code written by the team.

 - A coverage file must be produced by the unit test framework (to be uploaded to SonarQube).